radius-project/radius/docs/contributing/contributing-code/contributing-code-tests/running-functional-tests.md

 These tests verify whether:

 - That Radius Environment can be created successfully.
-- That Bicep templates of sample applications ca be deployed to the Radius Environment.
+- That Bicep templates of sample applications can be deployed to the Radius Environment.

 ## Running via GitHub workflow